datajoint/datajoint-elements/gh-pages/docs/description/event.md

 - Optionally activating only the `event` schema for event-based recording, without Trial and Block phases.
 - An `AlignmentEvent` table to define the window of interest relative to specific event types.

-Each level of the hierarchy (Block, Trial, Event) is designed to be optional to suit a given experiments needs.
-For example use, visit our [Array Electrophysiology Workflow](https://github.com/datajoint/workflow-array-ephys/).
+Each level of the hierarchy (Block, Trial, Event) is designed to be optional to suit a given experiment's needs.
+For example usage, visit our [Array Electrophysiology Workflow](https://github.com/datajoint/workflow-array-ephys/).

 <!-- At time of writing, the relevant notebook is only on the `event` branch. -->